lokesh8772/Geo_obsidian_vault/Geography/Denudation.md

 1. chemical -
 	1. carbonation - reaction of minerals with carbonates or bicarbonates -> CO2 + water -> weak acid ....
 	2. hydration- water acquired by minerals -> size expands -> fatigue -> dis-integrate
+	3. hydrolysis - H+ and OH- react with the mineral and form a substance weaker than the original
 2. biological -
 	1. earthworms, rodents
 	2. human actitvites like ploughing... expose new surfaces to weathering(all types)